danintexas/AutomationFramework/README.md

 - Edge

 ## Planned ToDo List:
+- Update Readme to full documentation for Framework use
 - Upgrade to Core 3.0
 - Upload Logs to Slack Channel
 - Logs to AWS bucket